circe/circe/examples/sf-city-lots/README.md

 }
 ```

-Defining our our decoder for `Geometry` isn't too bad, though.
+Defining our decoder for `Geometry` isn't too bad, though.

 Finally we can write our decoder for the top-level type representing a city lot: